ElizavetaElgaeva/BP-SH_project_code/00_upload_to_db/00_discovery/README.md

 ## 02_bp-sh
 This folder contains scripts for unification and uploading of back pain without shared heredity trait (CBP UGIT) from Discovery study to the GWAS-MAP database.

-## 03_bp-sh_adj
+## 03_bp_adj
-This folder contains scripts for unification and uploading of CBP UGIT adjusted for head and knee pain from Discovery study to the GWAS-MAP database.
+This folder contains scripts for unification and uploading of CBP adjusted for all other original pain traits from Discovery study to the GWAS-MAP database.